t0t0r0-cat/AudioMuse-AI/README.md

   * Ensures you're running a precise, versioned build.
   * **Use for reproducible deployments or locking to a specific version.**

-Starting from v0.6.0-beta Librosa library is used for reading song in place of Essentia.
-We will keep the analysis version with essentia adding the suffix **-esstentia** to the tabg for retrocompatibility.
-This **-essentia** version will **not** receive additional implementation or fix on the analysis side BUT it **may** receive the other implementation.
-This version will be also less tested so avoid it if you don't have any specific reasion to use AudioMuse-AI implementation with essentia.

 **IMPORTANT** the `-nvidia` image are **experimantal** image.
 Try it if you want to help us to improve BUT we suggest to don't use it for normal daily use for now.

 ## **Key Technologies**